-The instructor will provide grading rubrics with more detail as to how this assignment will be graded.
+The instructor will provide grading rubrics that will provide more detail as to how this assignment will be graded.

-Course activities
+Course Activities

 Class participation through discussion is an integral part of this online course, although it is typically less formal than other work submitted throughout the course.
 Participation is defined as active engagement in a discussion or other online activity.